 Omer Schonberger - vihuela, baroque guitar

 “Myrna, I plead to God the Divine blessing for the protection of this beautiful work you are doing.
 Wholeheartedly, Dorival Caymmi ”.
-Blessing recorded at Ensemble PHOENIX'S CD of this project
+Blessing of the composer for the project.

 "Wind and Sea is a magical new release pairing the sonority of early music and samba rhythms into something sensitive, gentle, and totally unconventional... subtle shades and expressive colors defying classification, like Wind and Sea itself.
 It is an ethnic-classical music synthesis unique to our time".
 Harry Rubinstein, The Jerusalem Post, Israel